-Appendix D: Servicing Your Boca Product
+Appendix D: Servicing Your Product

-If your Boca 112K DynamicDuo Modem requires service, first contact the authorized dealer from whom you purchased the product.
+If your product requires service, first contact the authorized dealer from whom you purchased the modem.
 If the dealer is unable to assist you, and you must contact Boca Research, Inc., please follow the instructions below.

 Our electronic BBS is available 24 hours a day at (561) 241-1601 and will support data transmission speeds up to 33.6Kbps with settings of N, 8, 1.
-If you have a modem, the BBS may be helpful (especially during off hours) if you have a question about product settings or compatibility, or if you wish to download driver software or utilities.
+Once your modem is functional, the BBS may be helpful (especially during off hours) if you have a question about product settings, or if you wish to download special software or utilities.